Sculpture and Installation

 Jessica’s most recent works have been immersive installations, labyrinths, or contemplation spaces.
 These, largely outdoor places, allow audiences time out and space to breath, grief, think or just be.
 Many of these installations have components within which encourage people to slow down – lighting candles, soundscapes, taking shoes and socks off to enter for example.

-Most recently Jessica created The Rubus, a seven domed labyrinth at The Yorkshire Sculpture Park.
+Most recently Jessica created The Sanctuary for National Memorial Arboretum and The Rubus, a seven domed labyrinth at The Yorkshire Sculpture Park.
 She also created The Arizical another labyrinth structure for Chester .
-And her piece The Return has been touring with Walk the Plank as part of their fire gardens and was part of Lightwaves Festival at Media City Manchester this year.
+And her piece The Return has been touring with Walk the Plank as part of their fire gardens.
+It was part of Lightwaves Festival at Media City Manchester in 2023 and Wild Wanders in Rochdale in 2024.

 A member of Royal Society of Sculptures, in her sculptural practice, Jessica largely works with reclaimed metal and found objects.
 A skilled metal worker, she loves the processes and the malleable possibilities of ferrous material as well as the mutable qualities of natural materials.
 The performance, intervention, participatory and sculptural elements are devised hand-in-hand.